korotinmain/finoro/LANGUAGE_SWITCHING.md

    - User taps "Language" in Settings
    - Dialog shows with English and Ukrainian options
    - User selects desired language
-   - Selection is saved to SharedPreferences
+   - Selection is persisted via `LocaleController`
-   - `localeNotifier` updates, triggering app rebuild
+   - `localeControllerProvider` updates, triggering app rebuild
    - All UI text updates immediately to new language
    - Success notification shows in selected language